9623Y/9623Y-Spin-Up-Notebook/README.md

 - [x] Continue Intake Building

 #### **Intake Building**

-We might put the two flex wheels on the outside rather than the previous staggered arrangement so they hit the outer sides of the flex wheels rather than the center.
-This will help us grab the disc and push it against the plastic to move it up into the launcher.
-We also might add a track in the middle with flappers to also have something push against the middle of the disc in case the disc slips from the wheels.
-We also found that our robot lacks in structure so we are going to start with just the intake again.
+After finding some faults in our current arrangement, we came up with some ideas on how to improve our design.

+We found that the current plan for the arrangement of flex wheels wouldn't hit where we need on the disc due to the varying heights.
+We will either put two in the middle of the bars to only hit the middle of the disc or put them just on the ends of the bars to hit the thicker part of the disc.
+If we put the two flex wheels on the outside, we might add a track through the center with flappers to help push it up using the inner lip on the disc.

+Another issue that came up was the lack of structure on our robot.
+While certain parts of our robot are structurally sound, most of it can wiggle freely back and forth.
+We took apart the robot to start with just the intake and working out way down.
+This will allow us to focus on structuring the base around the intake and help us to make the base structurally sound.

 ### **End of Entry Thoughts**
+We were able to come up with ideas to improve our robot and identify issues that either currently exist or that may arise in the near future.